 HPOG NIE Project Director

 Senior Social Science Research Analyst

 Social Science Research Analyst

 Other ACF-Sponsored Studies

-The Pathways for Advancing Careers and Education (PACE) project, formerly known as Innovative Strategies for Increasing Self-Sufficiency, is a rigorous evaluation of next-generation strategies for increasing the economic self-sufficiency of low-income individuals and families.
+The Pathways for Advancing Careers and Education (PACE) project is a rigorous evaluation of next-generation education and training strategies for increasing the economic self-sufficiency of low-income individuals and families.